-The 8-bit counter register, TCNTn, is mapped to RAM addresses F94H-F95H and FA4H-FA5H respectively.
-It is read-only and can be addressed by 8-bit RAM control instructions.
+The 8-bit counter register for TC, TCNTn, is read-only and can be addressed by 8-bit RAM control instructions.
 RESET sets all counter register values to logic zero (00H).

 Whenever TMODn.3 is enabled, TCNTn is cleared to logic zero and counting resumes.
 The TCNTn register value is incremented each time an incoming clock signal is detected that matches the signal edge and frequency setting of the TMODn register (specifically, TMODn.6-TMODn.4).